 As described in the Methods section, two types of relative risk assessments were conducted.
-The data-based relative risk assessment used actual locations and numbers of birds associated with each location within the 30-mile boundary of the study area.
-The average number of birds \times the distance from each transmission corridor was calculated and is presented below.
-This resulted in units of bird-miles.
-In the results figures discussed below, the greater the number of bird-miles to a corridor, the lower the risk posed by the corridor, and vice versa.
+The data-based relative risk assessment used actual locations and numbers of nests and nesting colonies associated with each location within the 30-mile boundary of the study area.
 Because the survey data are biased for within-Park boundaries, an additional habitat-based relative risk assessment was conducted using the data for preferred habitats that were available in the GIS data sets.
 However, as mentioned above, these specific multi-year data were available only for snail kites, wood storks, and some waterbirds.